kuzzleio/documentation-old/plugin-reference/source/includes/_creating-plugins.md

 As the Plugin is isolated in separated processes, the <a href="#the-plugin-context">plugin context</a> provided to worker plugins do not contain <code>accessors</code>
 </aside>

-## Listening synchronously
+## Listening synchronously (adding a pipe)

 Plugins enable you to add synchronous listener functions to a set of [events](#kuzzle-events-list).
+We'll call these synchronous listener functions **pipes** from now on.

-Listener functions are supplied with these events data, they are able to intercept the request, modify the data and interrupt its life-cycle.
+Pipes are supplied with these events data, they are able to intercept the request, modify the data and interrupt its life-cycle.
 Kuzzle waits for their results before continuing the process.

-Synchronous listeners are a part of how Kuzzle processes client requests, thus Kuzzle enforces a timeout on them, rejecting the request altogether if a synchronous listener fails to respond in a timely fashion, and forwarding an appropriate [GatewayTimeoutError](#gt-error-gatewaytimeouterror) error to the original client.
+Pipes are a step in the process of handling client requests, thus Kuzzle enforces a timeout on them, rejecting the request altogether if a synchronous listener fails to respond in a timely fashion, and forwarding an appropriate [GatewayTimeoutError](#gt-error-gatewaytimeouterror) error to the client.
-The timeout value can be configured in Kuzzle configuration file.
+The timeout value can be configured in [Kuzzle configuration file](/guide/#configuring-kuzzle).

-Synchronous listeners are declared in the `pipes` property of the Plugin class, where the keys of the object are event names and the values are the names of the corresponding listeners.
+Pipes are declared in the `pipes` property of the Plugin class, where the keys of the object are event names and the values are the names of the corresponding listeners.
-Each listener function must also be exported.
+Each pipes must also be exported.

-A single event can be listened by multiple synchronous listeners.
-When this is the case, they behave like middleware functions.
+A single event can be listened by multiple pipes.
+When this is the case, they behave like middleware functions (like a pipeline).
 Kuzzle calls them sequentially, without any particular order, piping the data from one function to the other.

-Synchronous listener functions take a callback as their last parameter, which **must** be called at the end of the processing with the following arguments: `callback(error, object)`, where:
+Pipes take a callback as their last parameter, which **must** be called at the end of the processing with the following arguments: `callback(error, object)`, where:

 * `error`: set this value to a `KuzzleError` object to make Kuzzle abort the request, and return that error to the client.
 Otherwise, set it to `null`
 * `object`: the resulting data, given back to Kuzzle for processing